strangetom/averaged-perceptron/docs/README.md

 ## Approach

-The basic approach is implement an Averaged Perceptron model, which will be based on the the following blog post by Matthew Honnibal: [A Good Part-of-Speech Tagger in about 200 Lines of Python](https://explosion.ai/blog/part-of-speech-pos-tagger-in-python).
+The basic approach is to implement an Averaged Perceptron model, which will be based on the the following blog post by Matthew Honnibal: [A Good Part-of-Speech Tagger in about 200 Lines of Python](https://explosion.ai/blog/part-of-speech-pos-tagger-in-python).

 We will then investigate improvements various improvements to this.